Edwin Argo: Military service

-On the first day of the event, all riders faced a training test.
-The second day was an endurance ride of 22 ½ miles over five different courses and the last day was stadium jumping where riders a course of 12 jumps at a 14-mile per hour gait.

-Argo, the only field artillery officer in this part of the competition, rode Honolulu Tom Boy in a remarkable performance without a fault at a jump during the stadium jumping—the only rider without a fault that day.
-The U.S. team led from the start and was described by the 1932 Field Artillery Journal as a “glorious achievement for our riders and horses,” as they took the gold medal.
-In the individual standings, Thomson took the silver for the U.S., Chamberlin finished fourth and Argo eighth.

 Argo continued his Army career long after his Olympic glory days.
 He was transferred to Fort Humphreys, D.C., on April 20, 1939, and promoted to major a few months later.
 He then served at Fort Riley, Kansas, and Camp Beauregard, Louisiana.
 Argo was promoted to lieutenant colonel at Camp Beauregard on April 20, 1941, and to full colonel soon after — February 1, 1942.

-Argo retired after 27 years military service on December 31, 1944, and took up residence in Louisiana.
+Argo retired after 27 years military service on December 31, 1944 as a colonel. and took up residence in Louisiana.
 He died in Shreveport, Louisiana, at the age of 66 on March 10, 1962.